Northampton's Georgie Forde-Welles celebrating as she claims UK triple jump title

 The 20-year-old, who hails from Northampton, was in brilliant form at the UK Athletics Championships in Manchester to strike gold in the triple jump - an event she only took up four years ago.

-In Manchester, Forde-Welles jumped a huge personal best of 13.56 metres to claim the UK Athletics title.
+In Manchester, Forde-Wells jumped a huge personal best of 13.56 metres to claim the UK Athletics title.

 She jumped 16cms further than runner-up Temi Ojora from Windsor AC, with Harrow AC's Adelaide Omitowoju in third following her PB of 13.10m.